-- The following requirements shall be met by Diallog unless exempted by thePersonal Information Protection and Electronic Documents Act.
+- The following requirements shall be met by Diallog unless exempted by Laws:

-- Accountability The Diallog is responsible for personal information under its control and shall designate a Privacy Coordinator to be accountable for the Diallog’s compliance with the Act.
+- Accountability – Diallog is responsible for personal information under its control and shall designate a Privacy Coordinator to be accountable for Diallog’s compliance with the Act.

-- Identifying Purposes The purposes for which personal information is collected shall be identified by the Diallog at or before the time the information is collected.
+- Identifying Purposes – the purposes for which personal information is collected shall be identified by Diallog at or before the time the information is collected.

-- Limiting Collection The collection of personal information shall be limited to that which is necessary for the purposes identified by the Diallog.
+- Limiting Collection – the collection of personal information shall be limited to that which is necessary for the purposes identified by Diallog.

-- Openness The Diallog shall make readily available to individuals specific information about its policies and practices relating to the management of personal information.
+- Openness – Diallog shall make readily available to individuals specific information about its policies and practices relating to the management of personal information.

-- Challenging Compliance An individual shall be able to address a challenge concerning compliance with the above principles to the designated individual or individuals accountable for the Diallog’s compliance.
+- Challenging Compliance -an individual shall be able to address a challenge concerning compliance with the above principles to the designated individual or individuals accountable for Diallog’s compliance.

 - All Diallog employees, who collect, maintain and/or use personal information, are responsible for insuring that the collection, use and disclosure of this information is carried out in accordance with this policy and relevant procedures.